 Francs Côtes de Bordeaux

 The Francs Côtes de Bordeaux appellation is located about 50 kilometers northeast of Bordeaux.
-It is one of the smallest and most easterly appellations in the department, and was recognized as an AOC by the INAO in 1967.
+It is one of the smallest and easternmost appellations in the department, having been granted AOC status by the INAO in 1967.

-The Francs Côtes de Bordeaux AOC has a varied range of grape varieties.
-For red wines, Merlot is the dominant variety, as in the rest of the Libourne region, accounting for between 50 and 60%.
-Cabernet Franc and Cabernet Sauvignon follow, representing around 40 to 50%.
-As for white wines, Sémillon dominates with 60%, while Muscadelle and Sauvignon complete the blend in equal proportions.
+The grape varieties of the Francs Côtes de Bordeaux AOC are diverse.
+For red wines, Merlot is the dominant variety, as in the entire Libourne region, accounting for between 50 and 60%.
+Next come Cabernet Franc and Cabernet Sauvignon, representing approximately 40 to 50%.
+As for white wines, Sémillon dominates with 60%, while Muscadelle and Sauvignon make up the remainder of the blend in equal parts.

-The annual production of the Francs Côtes de Bordeaux appellation averages 26,000 hl, or 3,300,000 bottles for the Francs Côtes de Bordeaux AOC red, 144 hl or 19,000 bottles for the Francs Côtes de Bordeaux dry white AOC, and 50 hl or 8,000 bottles for the Francs Côtes de Bordeaux sweet AOC.
+The annual production of the Francs Côtes de Bordeaux appellation averages 26,000 hl, or 3,300,000 bottles for the Francs Côtes de Bordeaux red AOC, 144 hl, or 19,000 bottles, for the Francs Côtes de Bordeaux dry white AOC, and 50 hl, or 8,000 bottles, for the Francs Côtes de Bordeaux sweet AOC.

-The Francs Côtes de Bordeaux AOC has a varied range of grape varieties.
-For red wines, Merlot is the dominant variety, as in the rest of the Libourne region, accounting for between 50 and 60%.
-Cabernet Franc and Cabernet Sauvignon follow, representing around 40 to 50%.
-As for white wines, Sémillon dominates with 60%, while Muscadelle and Sauvignon complete the blend in equal proportions.
+The grape varieties of the Francs Côtes de Bordeaux AOC are diverse.
+For red wines, Merlot is the dominant variety, as in the entire Libourne region, accounting for between 50 and 60%.
+Next come Cabernet Franc and Cabernet Sauvignon, representing approximately 40 to 50%.
+As for white wines, Sémillon dominates with 60%, while Muscadelle and Sauvignon make up the remainder of the blend in equal parts.

-The annual production of the Francs Côtes de Bordeaux appellation averages 26,000 hl, or 3,300,000 bottles for the Francs Côtes de Bordeaux AOC red, 144 hl or 19,000 bottles for the Francs Côtes de Bordeaux dry white AOC, and 50 hl or 8,000 bottles for the Francs Côtes de Bordeaux sweet AOC.
+The annual production of the Francs Côtes de Bordeaux appellation averages 26,000 hl, or 3,300,000 bottles for the Francs Côtes de Bordeaux red AOC, 144 hl, or 19,000 bottles, for the Francs Côtes de Bordeaux dry white AOC, and 50 hl, or 8,000 bottles, for the Francs Côtes de Bordeaux sweet AOC.

-More information on the website of Francs Côtes de Bordeaux
+For more information, visit the website at Francs Côtes de Bordeaux

-Buy the best Francs Côtes de Bordeaux wines in a private sale!
+Buy the best Francs Côtes de Bordeaux wines at a private sale!

 -20€

-Discover our selection of the best wine producers in Francs Côtes de Bordeaux
+Discover our selection of the best wine producers from Francs Côtes de Bordeaux

 Our latest sales of Francs Côtes de Bordeaux wines